 The program obtained grade 3 from CAPES in its first triennial evaluation in 2005, in the triennium concluded in 2009, the PGCIN reaches concept 4 and continues its work, focusing on the improvement of research processes and training of professionals in the area of Information Science.

 As part of the evolutionary process, the PGCIN had its PhD course project in Information Science: Recognized by MEC Ordinance 1077/2012, of 08/31/2012 (DOU 09/13/2012), starting the first class in 2013, with 7 students.
-In the evaluation of the four-year period 2010-2013, CAPES gives the program a grade of 4, although with an indication for the area for a concept of 5.
-In the last evaluation carried out by CAPES, referring to the period 2013-2016, the PGCIN achieves a grade of 5.
-Currently, the Program has worked in an organized way and with the awareness of its role in the process of scientific, regional, national and international development.
+In the evaluation of the four-year period 2010-2013, CAPES grants the program a score of 4, although with an indication of the area for a concept of 5.
+In the evaluation carried out by CAPES, referring to the period 2013-2016, the PGCIN reaches a score of 5.
+In the last evaluation corresponding to the 2017-2020 period, the Program worked in an organized manner and with the awareness of its role in the process of scientific, regional, national and international development and had its grade 5 ratified.

 Become a program of excellence.